SixArm/resume-help/README.md

 * ✅ Work samples are proven to be among the best ways for teams to evaluate candidates.

-* 🚫 Do not use more work samples, because you want the hiring manager to focus on your best work.
+* 🚫 Don't use more work samples, because you want the hiring manager to focus on your best work.

 ## Format